Are you wondering how to become a fashion blogger and make an income doing it? If so, this post is for you!

 For some of you this is not a problem, but if you’re like me and have an entrepreneurial spirit, creating a blog is the best way to go.

 Now that you understand the major differences between being an influencer and being a blogger, let’s get started.
-Here are the steps that you need to do to start a blog.

 The first step is to get creative and create a vision for your blog.
 What do you want to be known for?
 What do you want people associating you with?

 You can start out very broad or choose to go very niche.
-If you want to become a fashion blogger, you can choose to include beauty reviews and lifestyle aspects OR you could choose to niche down and only write about a certain topic, like designer handbags, for example.
+If you want to become a fashion blogger, you can choose to include beauty reviews and lifestyle aspects OR you could choose to niche down and only write about a certain topic, like luxury handbags, for example.